Madeleine Egan

 Dissertation

 Madeleine’s PhD research explores mass democracy in deliberative constitution-making.
-The constitution-making process currently underway in Chile reflects an international trend towards more participatory constitution-making.
-For deliberative democratic theory, this raises long-standing questions about the relationship between discursive law-making and mass democracy—realistically, how can all subjects be authors of the law?
-Madeleine’s research combines normative theory with a case study of Chile’s current constitution-making process, to investigate how deliberation in the public sphere can influence constitution-making in practice.
+Recent constituent processes in Chile (2019 - ) and Iceland ( 2008 - ) reflect an international trend towards more participatory constitution-making.
+For deliberative democratic theory, these cases raise long-standing questions about the relationship between discursive law-making and mass democracy—realistically, how can all subjects be authors of the law?
+Madeleine’s research combines normative theory with empirical research, to investigate how deliberation in the public sphere shapes constitution-making in practice.

 Conference Presentations